Pre-Fortress-2/tricounter/README.md

 # tricounter
- Will generate a spreadsheet with data on all of the mdl files of a given folder.
+Will generate a spreadsheet with data on all of the `.mdl` files of a given folder.

-## IMPORTANT
+> [!IMPORTANT]
-**The data outputted from `studiomdl.exe` is inconsistent and mostly relies on Shader Draw Count instead of actual Tris.
+> **The data outputted from `studiomdl.exe` is inconsistent and mostly relies on Shader Draw Count instead of actual Tris.
 Please bare this in mind!**
+> This program **does not support** `.vpk` files!
+Feel free to submit a Pull Request though!

 ## Usage
 - Place `tricounter.py` in `game/bin` folder, such as `Team Fortress 2/bin`.